Dig In! A Solid Food Starter Guide

 Store-bought baby food may get a bad rap, but there are actually some healthy options available.
 See how to suss out the right ones for baby.

-Count the ingredients As you read labels, remember the fewer ingredients on the list, the better—ideally, all applesauce should have in it is apples.
+As you read labels, remember the fewer ingredients on the list, the better—ideally, the only thing applesauce should have in it is apples.
 Jarred baby foods may need a few preservatives to pro-long shelf life, but if you see several unpronounceable chemicals, it’s a good idea to avoid it.
 You can also ask your pediatrician to recommend some brands to try.

 Making your own baby food is actually easier than it seems—just blend up a few simple steamed veggies, fruits or well-cooked meats and you’re in business.
 It’s also a way to maintain more control over what’s going into baby’s mouth, and may save you money over the pricey jarred foods.
 DIY-ing it may even help head off future picky eating (which toddlers are notorious for).
 “The type of food in premade baby food is actually pretty limited compared with all the different fruits and vegetables available at the grocery store,” says Bridget Swinney, MS, RD, LD and author of Baby Bites: Everything You Need to Know About Feeding Babies and Toddlers in One Handy Book.
 “Leafy greens like kale, spinach and Swiss chard are rich in lutein, an antioxidant important for eye health.
 You don’t see those vegetables in a jar.
 Infancy is a perfect time for babies to try many different foods to encourage them to eat a wide variety in the toddler years.”
 Every week, introduce baby to new fruits and veggies.